Another disturbing sign of COVID-19 surge: Cox adding more morgue storage space

 “We do have a mobile morgue but we have not activated it to this point,” said Brent Hubbard, Mercy’s President and COO.
 “But we can expand with the mobile morgue if needed.
 Hopefully we won’t have to.
 But over the last four days we’ve had 15 deaths (at Mercy) which is a concerning number.
 That death toll is leading to our patients’ family, friends and neighbors creating a very difficult situation.
 It’s also creating a very difficult situation for our work force.”

-And considering the victims ages are getting younger and younger (four recent deaths were two people in their 30′s and two in their 40′s) and virtually all are not vaccinated?
+The victims ages are getting younger and younger (four recent deaths were two people in their 30′s and two in their 40′s) and virtually all are not vaccinated.

 “Please make the time to get your vaccine,” Hubbard pleaded.
 “Please spare your family the heartbreak we’re seeing in our hallways every day.”